kzapfe/CenterOfMass/README.md

 Contents is as follows:

- - The functions for Center of Mass are in CenterofMass.jl
+ - The functions for Center of Mass are in CentrosdeMasa.jl
  - The functions for trayectories are in FunctionsTrajectories.jl
  - Center_of_Mass_workedExample.ipynb contains a fully worked example.
  - Trajectories.jl contains a minimal example.